jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

             a_list[4]
             a_list[-5]

-  If I add another :ref:`Exception<Exceptions>` between the two lines
+  If I add a `raise statement`_ between the two lines

   .. code-block:: python